 - Order: Hymenoptera

 - Family: Halictidae

 The various forms of Sweat Bee have an almost global distribution.
 Further, this insect appears in every part of the world, except for the Arctic and Antarctic regions.
 But, the majority of its population does appear within a more specific geographical range.
 This holds true due to the fact that most of the forms of this invertebrate appear in either Canada, or the United States, in North America, or Central America.

-The majority are eusocial insects, possessing a queen and a worker caste.
-A few are also kleptoparasites.
-These lay their eggs in the nest of other bees, and the hatchlings steal the food supplies of the host nest.
-Not too cool but nature can be cruel.
+In addition, the vast majority of the representatives of this fascinating Family evolved as what’s known as eusocial insects.
+As a result, groups possess a queen and a highly defined worker caste.
+A few also evolved as what entomologists know as kleptoparasites.
+These actually lay their eggs in the nest of other bees.
+Following their hatching, the young bees then steal the food supplies of the host nest.

-Most types of Sweat Bee construct their nest on the ground, though a few will make their nests in rotted wood.
+Of some interest to researchers remains the fact that the Sweat Bee forms one of the few varieties of bee that live as crepuscular in nature.
+Further, a few even appear nocturnal.
+Additionally, most types of this insect construct nests on the ground, though a few will make their nests in rotted wood.
 Though these insects are pollen feeders, it still remains unknown whether they play a role in pollination.